jaesalaski/genderstanding/README.md

 ## Lessons Learned:

 This was my first project to fully utilize Tailwind CSS and also includes some EJS functionality that I have not placed into any project before.
-Because of the sensitive nature surrounding Gender Identity, I am choosing to use Passport.JS to lean on OAuth from other entities to increase user accountability.
-Overall, the project has been a great exercise on an industry-standard stack and lends itself well to my own life experiences.
-If I were to start this project over, I would probably write this in React from the get-go.
+Because of the sensitive nature surrounding Gender Identity, I am choosing to use Passport.JS to lean on OAuth from other entities to increase user accountability and allowing anonymous questions to be asked at tjhis time.
+Overall, the project has been a great exercise and has improved my life as well as those around me.